wallacelim/climatehero-web/docs/web_application_documentation.md

 3. Add a new attribute to the existing User schema: a list of incoming notifications which have yet to be dismissed by the User, to be rendered in a popup modal whenever the user first logs in, or according to a set time interval.

 ## Deployment

+> You need to be authenticated with the appropriate SAP Cloud Platform organisation/space to perform the following successfully.

 As mentioned at the beginning of the page, ClimateHero is hosted on the SAP Cloud Platform, via the Cloud Foundry CLI.
 To deploy an updated version of the application, there are roughly 2 steps.